mmourazos/Curso-2025-2026/PSP/Unit 1 - Introduction to Concurrent Programming/Theory/2 - Process, Programs and Threads.md

 Services do not usually interact directly with the user, but they can provide functionality that is used by other processes or applications.
 For example, a web server is a service that provides web pages to users when they request them via a web browser.

 ### Threads vs processes

+The main difference between a process and a thread is that the first is managed by the OS while the second is managed by it's parent process.

+The OS is responsible of spawn new processes.
+And then it will assign them time and resources, control the communication between processes, etc.

+The entity responsible to spawn new threads is a process.
+With threads is the parent process the entity in charge to manage the threads: synchronization, communication, etc.

+With independence of this arrangement the OS can send different threads to different CPUs / cores.